techsev/resume/README.md

 	+ KTILtd.on.ca
 	+ AstonHill.ca

-* Work with designers and developers to create a custom wordpress parent theme that is the starting point to most of our new projects.
+* Work with designers and developers to create a custom Wordpress parent theme that is the starting point to most of our new projects.

-* All new webpages built using wordpress CMS and various other technologies, some pre-existing, some custom made:
+* All new webpages built using Wordpress CMS and various other technologies, some pre-existing, some custom made:
 	+ Equilease.com
 	+ Darcytoombs.ca
 	+ NeigborhoodNetwork.ca
 	+ InforAcquisitioncorp.com

-* Working with Large Scale Vending Machine manufacturer to create software network of vending machines that communicate with the primary server that allows for maintenance as well as advertisment and product updates from any browser enabled device.
+* Working with Large Scale Vending Machine manufacturer to create software network of vending machines that communicate with the primary server that allows for maintenance as well as advertisement and product updates from any browser enabled device.

 * Wireframe UX layouts for larger scale projects.